 Where do we go to eat?

 Virtually every restaurant in the Mad River Valley welcomes children and many have a kids menu.
-Some of the favorites for families are American Flatbread (pizza) and The Grill at the Sugarbush Inn as well as Timbers at Clay Brook.
+Some of the favorites for families are American Flatbread (pizza), Skinny Pancake at the Farmhouse, the Gatehouse Cafeteria and Timbers at Clay Brook.
 For quieter dining without the kids, try the Pitcher Inn, Timbers, the 1824 House, The Common Man or Chez Henri.
 Check out our "Dining Guide".

 How do we get around?